ak--47/mpMigrate/README.md

  - custom events
  - custom properties

-you can authenticate using [service accounts](https://developer.mixpanel.com/reference/authentication#service-accounts) or a [bearer token](https://mixpanel.com/oauth/access_token)
+you will authenticate using [service accounts](https://developer.mixpanel.com/reference/authentication#service-accounts) or a [bearer token](https://mixpanel.com/oauth/access_token).

 the script will copy JSON payloads from saved entities in a **source project** to and create those as new entities in a **target project**.